Rancho Melijo

-Rancho Melijo, or Milijo, named after a local Kumeyaay village.
+Rancho Melijo, or Milijo, was a Mexican land grant rancho, named after a local Kumeyaay village.
 It was later called Rancho La Punta for the location of the Arguello family ranch house, on a point of hills overlooking the south end of San Diego Bay, north of the Otay River and east of where the river entered the south bend of the bay.
-It was a Mexican land grant rancho, granted by Governor José Figueroa in 1833 to Santiago E. Argüello.
+It was granted by Governor José Figueroa in 1833 to Santiago E. Argüello.